How to Close Every SEO Proposal You Send

 You can grab a copy of the SEO proposal template here.

-There are SO MANY MORE insights in the video below, I strongly suggest you watch it.
+There are SO MANY additional insights in the video below, I suggest watching it.

 A simple page, don’t overthink it, just your customer’s logo, a date and write a contact email that they can use to reach you.
 I also suggest hiring a designer to customize the template we’ve given you, you can find capable ones on Upwork.